dyne/dowse/README.txt

 into a local network firewall, privacy proxy and gateway to hidden networks as Tor or I2P.

-It takes a few steps to use:
+Installation and activation takes a few steps and needs root:

-1- Install it on a GNU/Linux box, Debian 7 OS is recommended
+1- Download dowse on a GNU/Linux box (we use Debian 7)

-2- Install dependencies: dnsmasq, privoxy, squid, tor
+   # git clone https://github.com/dyne/dowse /usr/src/dowse

+2- Install ZSh, needed to run all scripts in Dowse: apt-get zsh then go into the dowse directory ( cd /usr/src/dowse in example)

+3- Run ./utils/debian-install.sh as root, it fires up some commands: apt-get, update-rc.d and invoke-rc.d to install dependencies like dnsmasq, privoxy, squid, tor

-3- Configure the files in the conf/ folder: settings and network
+4- Configure the files in the conf/ folder: settings and network The files are plain text and include documentation in comments.

-4- Launch the dowse script in its own source directory
+5- Launch the dowse script as root, using full path.
+In our example:

-5- Make sure no other DHCP server is running (ADSL routers etc.)

-6- (only this step requires root) run 'dowse start'
+   # /usr/src/dowse/dowse start
+   Dowse will launch all daemons dropping root privileges and using the user configured (default user is 'proxy')

+6- Deactivate the DHCP service (Automatic IP configuration) on any other object on the network, typically your ADSL router.

 * Recommended